topiaruss/eea.docker.zeoserver/Readme.md

 You are able to start a container with your custom `buildout` configuration with the mention that it must be mounted at `/opt/zeoserver/buildout.cfg` inside the container.
-Keep in mind that this option will trigget a rebuild at start and might cause delay, based on your configuration.
+Keep in mind that this option will trigger a rebuild at start and might cause delay, based on your configuration.
 It is unadvised to use this option to install many packages, because they will have to be reinstalled every time a container is created.